-Our DOT Reasonable Suspicion Training Program was chosen by the U.S. Department of Transportation to train ITS OWN employees!
+Chosen by the U.S. Department of Transportation to train its own supervisors!

 Tip Sheets and Handouts for this program